ucrcsedept/course-support/learning_modules/docker/docker-setup/README.md

 > Note: Make sure Docker Desktop is open before doing anything below!

-Now that Docker is set up, open VSCode and install two extensions: "Docker" and "Remote - Containers".
+Now that Docker is set up, open VSCode and install two extensions: "Docker" and "Dev Containers".
 Both should be verified by Microsoft.
 Now, create a folder for the course you are taking that is using containers.
 In this folder, you need to add a `Dockerfile` and a `docker-compose.yml` file.
 Those two files should have been given to you by an instructor, otherwise, they can be found [here](../../../docker/) at this folder.

 Once you have the two required files, put them into their own folder, then open that folder in VSCode.
 We need to use these files to create the image that our container will be based on.
 To do that, run this command in your VSCode terminal (make sure you are in the folder with the `Dockerfile` and `docker-compose.yml` file):